aerosolswe/LD47-StuckInALoop/README.md

 ## Tethered

 * [Play here](https://aerosolswe.github.io/LD47-StuckInALoop/)
+It might take a few seconds to load because there is a unity bug with the build compression.

 ### General idea:
 Just survive as long as you can while you are tethered to your spaceship